JordanEvans/Diego/README.md

 <b>Spelling Completion</b>

 To get help spelling a word, type as much of the word as you can and press the tab button.
-Hit space it you find word.
+Hit spacebar if you find word.

 <b>Rename Story/Save As</b>